Why in News?

 - Others may also get Conjunctivitis (An eye disease that causes pain and swelling in the part of the eye, and that can be passed from one person to another)

-- Muscle and Joint Pain, Headache and Feel tired, is also the Symptom of Zika Virus infection.
+- Muscle and Joint Pain, Headache and Feeling tired, is also the Symptom of Zika Virus infection.

 Key facts That we should know: